-Arrive at site 3 hours before start of game.
+Arrive at site two and a half hours before start of the game(s).
 Remain available to monitor and supervise all aspects of the championship as indicated in the site representative and host operations manuals.

-- Perform a facility walk-through and review: - Signage is properly displayed and advertisements are covered. - Press box/scorer's table/coaches booth are set and ready, if applicable.

-- Check visiting locker room(s) for cleanliness and that it is properly stocked with items. - Check for team names on door. - Check for equal amenities in each locker room (including chalk or dry erase markers). - Ensure that sales locations for merchandise and programs (if applicable) are prepared. - Check for inappropriate noisemakers. - Test all electronic equipment. - Greet officials and visiting team(s) as they arrive. - Check squad sizes (24) and starting lineup forms before the start of warm-ups and provide them to the umpire and PA. - Check that award forms have been completed by all teams and they are aware of awards procedures.
+- Perform a facility walk-through and review the following: - Signage is properly displayed and advertisements are covered. - Press box/scorer's table are set and ready. - Check visiting locker room(s) for cleanliness and is properly stocked with paper items. - Ensure that sales locations for merchandise are prepared. - Check for inappropriate noisemakers. - Test all electronic equipment. - Greet officials and visiting team(s) as they arrive. - Check squad sizes and bench limits. - Check that video review equipment is running and functioning properly (if occurring). - Collect starting lineup forms 10 minutes before start of game and provide to PA.